developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 product: Enterprise Browser
 layout: guide.html
 ---

-##Overview
+## Overview
 Enterprise Browser is free to download and use for evaluation purposes.
 Commercial deployment to devices requires an End-User License issued by Zebra Technologies for each device.
-Licenses are available for individual devices and for entire deployments of 50 devices or more.
-Both license types permit an unlimited number of Enterprise Browser applications to run on the device(s).
-This guide explains the process of obtaining an Enterprise Browser license for commercial use, and applying the license to individual devices and as part of a mass-deployment.
+Licenses are available for individual devices and for site deployments of 50 devices or more.
+Both license types permit an unlimited number of Enterprise Browser-based apps to run on the device(s).
+This guide explains the process of obtaining an Enterprise Browser license for commercial use and applying the license to individual devices and as part of a mass-deployment.

+> **Note**: The EB 2.0 licensing process has changed from that of prior versions.

 -----